sudeepdino008/awesome-stars/README.md

 ## Others

+- [jnv/lists](https://github.com/jnv/lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere
 - [appcypher/awesome-wasm-runtimes](https://github.com/appcypher/awesome-wasm-runtimes) - A list of webassemby runtimes
 - [kragen/knuth-interview-2006](https://github.com/kragen/knuth-interview-2006) - The transcript of a Donald Knuth interview in 2006
 - [ipfs/specs](https://github.com/ipfs/specs) - Technical specifications for the IPFS protocol stack